Nathancgy/build-llms-from-scratch/README.md

 - `model.py`: Defines the GPT architecture with low-rank linear layers (for Tauon)
 - `model_muon.py`: Defines the GPT architecture with standard linear layers (for Muon)
-- `model_neutrino.py`: Defines the GPT architecture with standard linear layers (for Neutrino)
 - `model_scale.py`: Defines the standard GPT architecture with regular linear layers
 - `data.py`: Handles data loading and processing
 - `tauon.py`: Implementation of the Tauon optimizer
 - `muon.py`: Implementation of the Muon optimizer
-- `neutrino.py`: Implementation of the Neutrino optimizer
 - `train_unified.py`: Unified training script that lets you choose the model type
 - `generate.py`: Text generation script
 - `requirements.txt`: Required packages